Sylvia Plath: Early life and education

-Plath was born on October 27, 1932, in Boston, Massachusetts.
+Plath was born on October 27, 1932, in Jamaica Plain, Boston, Massachusetts.
 Her mother, Aurelia Schober Plath (1906–1994), was the American-born daughter of Austrian immigrants, and her father, Otto Plath (1885–1940), was from Grabow in Prussia, German Empire.
 Plath's father was an entomologist and a professor of biology at Boston University who wrote a book about bumblebees in 1934.

 On April 27, 1935, Plath's brother Warren Joseph was born.
-In 1936 the family moved from 24 Prince Street in Jamaica Plain, Massachusetts, to 92 Johnson Avenue, Winthrop, Massachusetts.
+In 1936 the family moved from 24 Prince Street in Jamaica Plain to 92 Johnson Avenue, Winthrop, Massachusetts.
 Since 1920, Plath's maternal grandparents, the Schobers, had lived in a section of Winthrop called Point Shirley, a location mentioned in Plath's poetry.

+Based on her poetry and journals, the power dynamic between Plath’s parents was characterized by a strict, patriarchal structure in which her father, Otto Plath, held absolute authority, while her mother, Aurelia Plath, was perceived as a subservient yet ultimately managing figure.
+Plath’s work, particularly “Daddy”, presents this dynamic as a source of deep emotional trauma where her father is viewed as an oppressive “god” and her mother as a passive figure.

 Otto Plath died on November 5, 1940, a week and a half after his daughter's eighth birthday, of complications following the amputation of a foot due to untreated diabetes.
 He had become ill shortly after a close friend died of lung cancer.
 Comparing the similarities between his friend's symptoms and his own, Otto became convinced that he, too, had lung cancer and did not seek treatment until his diabetes had progressed too far.
-Raised as a Unitarian, Plath experienced a loss of faith after her father's death and remained ambivalent about religion throughout her life.
+Plath’s outlook on religion and lifestyle changed dramatically due to his strict atheism and controlling demeanor, and his premature death led Plath to believe her “sky is empty”.
 Her father was buried in Winthrop Cemetery in Massachusetts.
 A visit to her father's grave later prompted Plath to write the poem "Electra on Azalea Path".

 After Otto's death, Aurelia moved her children and her parents to 26 Elmwood Road, Wellesley, Massachusetts, in 1942.
 Plath commented in her essay "Ocean 1212-W", one of her final works, that her first nine years "sealed themselves off like a ship in a bottle—beautiful, inaccessible, obsolete, a fine, white flying myth".

 Plath published her first poem at the age of eight in the Boston Heralds children's section.
 Over the next few years, Plath published multiple poems in regional magazines and newspapers.
 At age 11, Plath began keeping a journal.
 In addition to writing, she showed early promise as an artist, winning an award for her paintings from the Scholastic Art & Writing Awards in 1947.
 "Even in her youth, Plath was ambitiously driven to succeed."